inkling/synthaway/README.markdown

 ## Batch Refactoring Your Code Base

-synthaway is also capable of batch refactoring.
-Clang-based refactoring tools like synthaway recognizes a file called `compile_commands.json`, in which you can specify the files and their respective compiler commands in your project.
+Synthaway is also capable of batch refactoring.
+Clang-based refactoring tools like Synthaway recognizes a file called `compile_commands.json`, in which you can specify the files and their respective compiler commands in your project.
 That JSON file is also called a compilation database.